sivatharanCODES/FitPulse/content.md

 [Photos of customers included]

 Affordable, motivating, and super effective workouts, without having to plan anything!
 It feels like having a personal trainer in my pocket.
-(Dave Bryson)
+(Aaron Williams)
 The AI trainer is amazing — it adjusts my sessions automatically based on my recovery and energy.
 I’ve never been so consistent!
-(Ben Hadley)
+(Grace Lewis)
 FitPulse changed my life!
 I’m running a business, and I finally stay in shape without wasting time at the gym.
 (Steve Miller) I subscribed for my whole family, and it’s so fun to train together!
 Everything is personalized, and the app is super easy to use.
-(Hannah Smith)
+(Nathan Yoo)

 Section with logos of featured publications [see images] Contact information